sergioverde90/spring-cloud-dataflow/README.md

 * We need a running Kafka broker.
 In the example we deploy Kafka as Docker container

 # START KAFKA
 Start Kafka as a Docker container.
-You can follow [this respository](https://github.com/sergioverde90/dockerfiles/tree/master/kafka)
+You can follow [this respository](https://github.com/sergioverde90/dockerfiles/tree/master/kafka).

+> You must map _kafka_ and _zoo_ in your hosts file pointing to _localhost_

 # START DEPLOYER AND SHELL
 From local-server project: